eventure/hide.client.linux/README.md

   -d DNS servers
     	comma separated list of DNS servers used for client requests (default "209.250.251.37:53,217.182.206.81:53")
 ```
-By default, Hide.me CLI uses hide.me operated DNS servers to resolve VPN server names when issuing token or connect
+By default, Hide.me CLI uses hide.me operated DNS servers to resolve VPN server names when requesting a token or during
-requests.
+connect requests.
 The set of DNS servers used for these purposes may be customized with this option.
 ```
   -dpd duration
     	DPD timeout (default 1m0s)